Achievement Unlocked

 The Specific Concern Being Assessed

-Click criteria to track — 5 of 9 required for diagnosis
+Click criteria to track — 5 of 9 required

-0 / 9 checked
+0 / 9

-✓ Diagnostic threshold met (5+ criteria endorsed)
+✓ Diagnostic threshold met (5 or more criteria endorsed)

 1